Tamsin Stuart Art

 Acrylic on box canvas

-Have tried to capture some of their utter awesomeness by standing right at the foot and looking up.
+Tried to capture some of their utter awesomeness by standing right at the foot and looking up.
 Even gave it a hug while I was there.

 £625